CSPS-EFPC-IT/moodle-single-node-azure/README.md

 # Description
 This project deploys the following Azure resources:
-- Virtual Network and Subnets
+- Virtual Network and its Subnets
 - Network Security Groups
 - Application Gateway and its Public IP
-- Virtual Machine and its Data Disk
+- Virtual Machine and its OS/Data Disks and Network Card
 - Postgres Database
-- Recovery Vault
+- Recovery Service Vault and its Daily Backup Policy and Protected Item (VM backup)
 - Bastion and its Public IP

 And installs the following software (up to their latest available patch level for the linux distro) on the virtual machine: